ontouchstart/cloudflare-page/src/filter_module.md

-# Memory I/O
+# Filter module

 This page and all the code it runs are in one page.
-You can view [the source code](https://github.com/ontouchstart/cloudflare-page/blob/master/src/memory_io.md).
+You can view [the source code](https://github.com/ontouchstart/cloudflare-page/blob/master/src/filter_module.md).

-This page is to demonstrate using memory for I/O.
+Now let's move the filter function into a WASM module.
+We will create more than one WASM modules and share func/memory via import/export.
+To make the code easy to manage, we use JavaScript objects as namespace to wrap data and functions.

 <canvas id="canvas"></canvas>
 <pre id="hex"></pre>